hasufell/hpath/README.md

 # HPath

 Support for well-typed paths in Haskell.
+Also provides ByteString based filepath manipulation.

 ## Motivation